chaitanyacsss/user_similarity/README.md

 6) The normalized matrix is saved into a new table in the database.
 This UserxTag matrix is of shape 10000x998.
 Looking at the tags, it is clear that many of them are correlated and the the dimensions can be reduced because of the correlations, which makes SVD a viable technique for this data.

 7) Using Singular Value Decomposition(SVD) on the User x Tag matrix and Cosine similarity on the top of the result, we get user similarity scores for a given user Id.
+As SVD gives a vectorized representation of users, it is trivial to use a similarity measure like cosine similarity rather than a regular distance measure.
-Since the SVD matrices are sparse, We use scipy.sparse.linalg.svds which takes in a sparse matrix input and outputs upto k(=150) latent features, thereby reducing memory consumption.
+Also, since the SVD matrices are sparse, We use scipy.sparse.linalg.svds which takes in a sparse matrix input and outputs upto k(=150) latent features, thereby reducing memory consumption.
-Also, lesser the number of latent features, higher the similarity values.
+It is to be noted that lesser the number of latent features, higher the similarity values.

 8) A Rest API end point is created using Flask and given a User Id and count n, the end-point gives n most similar users for the given id and the courses viewed by them, which can help in making recommendations, followed by the similairity score.
 Once hosted, the end point can be accessed at